-Once you've confirmed that everything is working, you can turn off the Eggfinder TX by holding the button down until the GREEN LED goes out, the GREEN LED on the Eggfinder RX module should also immediately stop blinking since no more data is being transmitted.
-Unplug the USB cable, remove power from your Eggfinder TX board, and you're all done!
+Once you've confirmed that everything is working, you can turn off the Eggfinder TX by unplugging the power on the Eggfinder TX; the GREEN LED on the Eggfinder RX module should also immediately stop blinking since no more data is being transmitted.
+Unplug the USB cable, and you're all done!